WarrenDz/terrain-aware/Styles/Watercolour/README.md

 # Watercolour Style (Polygon)
 The watercolour style makes use of a modified polygon fill from John Nelson’s [watercolour style](https://arcg.is/0meKiK) to render the terrain polygons with a painterly effect.
-Don’t forget to use a paper fill beneath for good measure.
+Don’t forget to use a paper fill beneath for good measure and slap a blend mode on for bonus points.

 `sample image`